phoxwupsh/turto/README.md

 Basically there's no need to edit these file, since I have written presets for you.

+### Usage

+Basically you can get instructions of each command using the `help` command, there are also some example included.
+Make sure to add the prefix (`command_prefix`) you set in `config.toml` before using commands.

 ## Compile

 To compile turto, you will need Rust toolchain and CMake.